Finbuckle/Finbuckle.MultiTenant/docs/EFCore.md

 ```
 // TenantBlogs will contain all blogs, regardless of tenant.
-var db = new BloggingDbContext(myTenantContext, null);
+var db = new BloggingDbContext(myTenantInfo, null);
 var tenantBlogs = db.Blogs.IgnoreQueryFilters().ToList();
 ```

 The query filter is applied only at the root level of a query.
 Any entity classes loaded via `Include` or `ThenInclude` are not filtered, but if all entity classes involved in a query have the `[MultiTenant]` attribute then all results are associated to the same tenant.

 ## Updating and Deleting Data
-Updated or deleted entities are checked to make sure they are associated with the `TenantContext`.
-If an entity is associated with a different `TenantContext` then a `MultiTenantException` is thrown in `SaveChanges` or `SaveChangesAsync`:
+Updated or deleted entities are checked to make sure they are associated with the `TenantInfo`.
+If an entity is associated with a different `TenantInfo` then a `MultiTenantException` is thrown in `SaveChanges` or `SaveChangesAsync`:

 ```
 // Add a blog for a tenant.
 Blog  myBlog = new Blog{ Title = "My Blog" };
-var db = new BloggingDbContext(myTenantContext);
+var db = new BloggingDbContext(myTenantInfo);
 db.Blogs.Add(myBlog));
 db.SaveChanges();

 // Modify and attach the same blog to a different tenant.
-db = new BloggingDbContext(yourTenantContext, null);
+db = new BloggingDbContext(yourTenantInfo, null);
 db.Blogs.Attach(myBlog);
 myBlog.Title = "My Changed Blog";
 await db.SaveChangesAsync(); // Throws MultiTenantException.